 Treatments and drugs

-If you or your child is diagnosed with Klinefelter syndrome, early treatment can help minimize problems.
+If you or your son is diagnosed with Klinefelter syndrome, early treatment can help minimize problems.
 You might work with a team of health care providers, including a doctor who specializes in diagnosing and treating disorders involving the body's glands and hormones (endocrinologist), a speech therapist, a pediatrician, a physical therapist, a genetic counselor, a reproductive medicine or infertility specialist, and a counselor or psychologist.

 Although there's no way to repair the sex chromosome changes due to Klinefelter syndrome, treatments can help minimize its effects.
 The earlier a diagnosis is made and treatment is started, the greater the benefits.
 But it's never too late to get help.